workdev-abdullah/-advanced-physio-clinic/README.md

 ---

-## Database Collections
+# 🗃️ Database Collections

-The application uses MongoDB collections associated with the Mongoose models used by the backend.
+The application uses MongoDB collections associated with the backend Mongoose models.

-### Users
+## Users

 Stores application user information and role data.

-### Bookings
+## Bookings

-Stores:
+Stores information such as:

 - User reference
 - Booking ID